 As a meat marinade.
 Brush onto chicken or fish before grilling or BBQing.

-To store pesto, transfer into a mason jar or container.
-Cover with a thin layer of extra virgin olive oil (this creates a seal that prevents air from getting to it).
+When it comes to storing basil pesto, transfer into a mason jar or container, and cover with a thin layer of extra virgin olive oil (this creates a seal that prevents air from getting to it).
 Seal tightly and refrigerate for a few days.
+Pesto will keep a bit in the refrigerator, but it really hits its peak when served soon after it’s made.

 Can’t eat your pesto in one go?
-Pesto freezes well.
+Freeze it!
 Try ice cube trays for storage; they’re more convenient to portion and defrost than a larger container.
 Once frozen, transfer the cubes to a freezer bag❄️.

 Nutriton Q&A